Prudential's fund arms to use BlackRock's Aladdin platform

-LONDON Prudential (PRU.L) will start using BlackRock's (BLK.N) Aladdin platform within its 562 billion pound ($695.98 billion) asset management businesses, the British insurer said on Tuesday.
+LONDON (Reuters) - Prudential (PRU.L) will start using BlackRock's (BLK.N) Aladdin platform within its 562 billion pound ($695.98 billion) asset management businesses, the British insurer said on Tuesday.

 Prudential will use the Aladdin platform for its UK fund arm M&G Investments, Asian asset manager Eastspring, the Prudential Portfolio Management Group (PPMG), and U.S. asset manager PPM America, Prudential said in a statement.